click to read the legal restrictions, terms, & conditions for your use of this site.

 into a complex clinical discipline, subdivided into general dentistry and the

 change.
-Patients have benefited from improved methods and new treatment
+Patients benefited from improved methods and new treatment

 modalities.
 Modern general dentists now perform a wider variety of